andrew/ultimate-awesome/README.md

 - [awesome-django-performance](https://github.com/st3v3nmw/awesome-django-performance) - A curated list of libraries, tools, blog articles, and books to help profile and optimize your Django project.
 - [awesome-agents](https://github.com/kyrolabs/awesome-agents) - 🤖 Awesome list of AI Agents.
 - [awesome-awesome-artificial-intelligence](https://github.com/zhimin-z/awesome-awesome-artificial-intelligence) - A curated list of awesome curated lists of many topics related to artificial intelligence.
+- [awesome-generative-ai-data-scientist](https://github.com/business-science/awesome-generative-ai-data-scientist) - A curated list of 100+ resources for building and deploying generative AI specifically focusing on helping you become a Generative AI Data Scientist with LLMs.
 - [Awesome-LLM4Security](https://github.com/liu673/Awesome-LLM4Security) - This project aims to consolidate and share high-quality resources and tools across the cybersecurity domain.
 - [awesome-ui-agents](https://github.com/opendilab/awesome-ui-agents) - A curated list of of awesome UI agents resources, encompassing Web, App, OS, and beyond (continually updated).
 - [awesome-biological-image-analysis](https://github.com/hallvaaw/awesome-biological-image-analysis) - A curated list of software, tools, pipelines, plugins etc. for image analysis related to biological questions.